Fredoo404/OscAws/README.md

 # Goal of this project

-The goal of this script is to create many things quickly.
+The goal of this set of script is to create many things quickly.

 This script work on Outscale and AWS cloud.